Aguillares/LIAT-Demo-Picking-Up-Strawberries/README.md

 - Computer running Ubuntu Linux 20.04 or 22.04

 #### Procedure of installation
-You should open the terminal where you want it to be downloaded, where it says "humble", you should put the distrabution that you have.
+You should open the terminal where you want it to be downloaded, where it says "humble", you should put the distribution that you have.

 | ROS Distro       | Manipulators       | Rovers             | Turrets            | Crawlers           |
 | ---------------- | :----------------: | :----------------: | :----------------: | :----------------: |